by Arnie Schoenberg

 * Emily Martin's 1991 article The Egg and the Sperm: How Science Has Constructed a Romance Based on Stereotypical Male-Female Roles

 Deoxyribonucleic Acid is the chemical name for DNA we use to talk about its chemical structure.
-It comes in packages, called chromosomes which we can see in the microscope when it's all natted up as big dreadlocks inside the cell nucleus, when the cell is about to divide.
+It comes in packages, called chromosomes which we can see in the microscope when the cell is about to divide, and the normally loose chromosome strands twist and tangle into big natty dreadlocks.

 Try not to confuse the doubling-thing in DNA and chromosomes because there are four very different kinds of doubling that happen at different times and scales, listed here from big to small: